rschristopher/rschristopher.github.io/src/references/nostr.md

 ## Linking to a Lightning Address

 Link a Lightning Address to your Nostr profile for seamless zaps (tips) via Bitcoin's Lightning Network.
-Use services like [walletofsatoshi.com](https://walletofsatoshi.com/) or self-host with [Alby](https://getalby.com/).
+Use services like [Wallet of Satoshi](https://walletofsatoshi.com/) or self-host with [Alby](https://getalby.com/).

 In your Nostr client, add the address to your profile.
 Receivers see it as a zap button -- instant, low-fee payments without intermediaries.